 Most successful hacks on WordPress sites result from human errors, incorrect configuration, or improper maintenance.
 The main reasons sites become vulnerable include outdated WordPress versions, outdated plugins, and the use of plugins or themes from inexperienced developers.

 So where is WordPress most vulnerable?
-According to Patchstack’s 2025 report, 89% of all WordPress vulnerabilities originate from plugins, 11% from themes, and less than 1% from WordPress core.
-Over 57% of these vulnerabilities require no authentication to exploit.
+According to Patchstack’s 2025 annual report, 96% of all WordPress vulnerabilities originate from plugins, with themes and WordPress core making up the rest.
+43% of these vulnerabilities required no authentication to exploit, and 33% remained unpatched at the time of disclosure.

 In this guide, I will share several steps to strengthen your website’s security and make it harder for hackers to succeed.